albertogonb/HOTP32u4/README.md

 It acts as an OTP token by injecting the HOTP code through the USB Keyboard interface.

-The number of digits, terminator, counter and shared secret are configurable by the USB ACM serial interface.
+The number of digits, terminator, counter and shared secret are configurable by the USB ACM Serial interface.

 Allows HOTP keys between 6 and 9 characters long, optionally terminated with ENTER or TAB.